Lima Memorial Health System Logo

 • Arterial blood gas

-• Chest x-ray or CT scan to rule out other possible causes
+• Chest x-ray or CT scan of the chest to rule out other possible causes

 • Lung function tests (pulmonary function tests)